|

 can be run with relatively modest means, and it is possible for

 everybody to learn about and have a command of its technology.
+'Participación', the participation of the entire people in

 the political reorganisation of society, was one of the primary